What-Should-I-Eat/WSIE/ReadMe.md

 ## Run the Application Locally
 After cloning, run `npm install` in the root directory.

-Ensure Docker Desktop is available.
+Ensure Docker Desktop and the Docker CLI are available locally.
 Use the following commands to run the application in the root directory:

 `npm start`